exakat/exakat/docs/Rules.rst

 Foreach loops have the ability to use list as blind variables.
 This syntax assign directly array elements to various variables.

-PHP 5.5 introduced the usage of list in `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loops.
+PHP 5.5 introduced the usage of list in `foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loops.
 Until PHP 7.1, it was not possible to use non-numerical arrays as list() wouldn't support string-indexed arrays.

 .. code-block:: php